Home » Koh Chang » Koh Chang Beaches

 By following the road inland at Meechai Elephant Camp, you can seek out a charming one drop waterfall, hidden away deep in the forest.
 There’s also a Muay Thai ring for bouts and training in the area behind the food court.

-Kai Bae Speedboats, the island hoppers, have their base here and of course, there are money exchanges, ATMs, ticket sellers, plenty of massage, a gym and many dope shops.
+Kai Bae Speedboats, the island hoppers, have their base here and of course, there are money exchanges, ATMs, ticket sellers, plenty of massage and many, (too?) many dope shops.

 Chai Chet – Koh Chang Beaches